Best Employee Training Software for Businesses in 2026

 Why Companies Choose Raccoon Gang

-Consider Harrow’s AISL Academy, a network of top international schools across Asia.
-Ten developers from our team delivered a scalable LMS in seven months—serving 3000 to 6000 learners with features like adaptive learning paths, gamified rankings, RG Analytics dashboards, and seamless logins across Tencent Cloud and Azure.
-The result: 90 percent positive feedback, unified training for 1500 staff hours, and a premium interface that reflects Harrow’s heritage.
+For organizations with requirements that go beyond what either platform provides out of the box, Raccoon Gang builds on Open edX.
+One example is Harrow’s AISL Academy — a network of international schools across Asia.
+Ten developers delivered a scalable LMS in seven months, serving 3,000 to 6,000 learners with adaptive learning paths, gamified rankings, RG Analytics dashboards, and unified logins across Tencent Cloud and Azure.
+The outcome: 90% positive feedback and 1,500 unified staff training hours.

 Need a Blueprint for Your Employee Training Software?